Aquatic Weed Control

 What we do: Both Public and Private

-To achieve these goals at high-use, publically accessible sites, the PUD provides intensive mechanical aquatic plant removal at 23 different treatment areas in the Box Canyon Reservoir at multiple times throughout the year.
+To achieve these goals at high-use, publicly accessible sites, the PUD provides intensive mechanical aquatic plant removal at 23 different treatment areas in the Box Canyon Reservoir at multiple times throughout the year.
 The PUD also provides the public with aquatic plant management training, education, and support through grant programs and an annual summer aquatic weed workshop.
 These public outreach programs are designed to address management goals outside the treatment areas for private landowners and other river and shoreline users.

 Boat Launch and Swim Area Treatment